Skip to content

 Typical transitions out of Growth Mode:

-• Back to Stabilization Mode, if expansion reveals deeper instability.
+• Back to Stabilization Mode, if expansion reveals deeper instability (e.g., we removed a rule and things broke).

 • Into Conflict Mode, if growth attempts amplify unresolved tensions or perceived unfairness.